 As the banana bread begins to spoil, it will develop an odd odor.
 Plus, mold will begin growing too.
 Another indicator that the keto banana bread has gone bad is by the texture.
 Often times it becomes incredibly moist or really dried out.
 So, if you happen to notice anything that seems off, just toss it out.
 Typically, the banana bread will last 4-5 days.

 Yes, this keto banana bread can easily be frozen and makes a great snack later.
 Wrap the loaf as a whole or cut it into individual pieces.
 Use plastic wrap or aluminum foil to tightly wrap the bread.
 Place the pieces of bread in a freezer-safe bag.
 It will last around 2 months in the freezer.

 Try these other sweet breads and pastries next:

 - Preheat oven to 350.
 Line a standard loaf pan with parchment paper and grease well with cooking spray.

 - Combine the cream cheese, butter, and sweetener in a stand mixer.
 Mix until smooth.
-Add the eggs, flours, baking powder, banana extract, and cinnamon.
+Add the eggs, flours, baking powder, banana extract, almond milk, and cinnamon.
 Mix until well combined.
 Add the pecans and mix until they are evenly distributed in the batter.
 Transfer the batter to the prepared loaf pan.